Heegaard Floer homology and knots determined by their complements: Some knots determined by their complements

 \begin{theorem} Knots of genus larger than $1$ in the Brieskorn sphere $\Sigma(2,3,7)$ are determined by their complements.
 Moreover, if $K\subset \Sigma(2,3,7)$ is a counterexample to Conjecture \ref{conj-complement} then the surgery slope is integral, $\widehat{HFK}(\Sigma(2,3,7),K,1)$ has dimension $2$ and its generators lie in different $\ZZ_2$-gradings.

 Non-fibred knots of genus larger than $1$ in $\Sigma(2,3,7)$ are strongly determined by their complements. \end{theorem}

-\begin{proof} To calculate the Heegaard Floer homology of $-\Sigma(2,3,7)$ we use the program HFNem2 by \c{C}a\u{g}r{\i} Karakurt\footnote{At the time of writing available for download at \url{https://www.ma.utexas.edu/users/karakurt/}}.
+\begin{proof} The Heegaard Floer homology of $-\Sigma(2,3,7)$ has been computed in \cite[Section 8.1]{OSzAbsGr}.
+Alternatively, we can calculate it using the program HFNem2 by \c{C}a\u{g}r{\i} Karakurt\footnote{At the time of writing available for download at \url{https://www.ma.utexas.edu/users/karakurt/}}.
 It is clear that proving what we want for knots in $-\Sigma(2,3,7)$ is equivalent to proving it for knots in $\Sigma(2,3,7)$.

 The calculation shows that $-\Sigma(2,3,7)$ has reduced Floer homology of rank $1$, situated in the absolute grading $0$ which is equal to the $d$-invariant of $-\Sigma(2,3,7)$.
 By \cite[Proposition 2.5]{OSzPropApp} and \cite[Proposition 4.2]{OSzAbsGr} reduced Floer homology of $\Sigma(2,3,7)$ has rank one (and odd absolute $\ZZ_2$-grading) and $d$-invariant $0$.